suppressf0rce/mobile-marketplace-app-backend/README.md

 ```

 # License
 This product is under the AGPL 3.0.
-See the [LICENSE](LICENSE) for mor details.
+See the [LICENSE](LICENSE) for more details.